 - The credit card processor confirms the transaction and issues you a receipt to give to the customer.

-The best credit card processing companies make this happen in the blink of an eye.
+The best merchant service company can make this happen in the blink of an eye.
 Modern technology, eh?!

-Not all credit card processors (CCPs) offer merchant services, but all merchant services providers (MSPs) offer credit card processing.
-A merchant services provider, or MSP, is an umbrella term for a company that offers services to merchants (businesses), including: credit card processing, business financing, gift card programs, loyalty programs, and website design.
-The terms ‘merchant services provider’ and ‘credit card processor’ are used interchangeably, but it’s important to remember that credit card processing is only one service – albeit the primary service – from among many services offered by MSPs.
+Not all credit card processors offer merchant services, but all merchant services companies offer credit card processing.
+The top merchant services companies offer a range of services to merchants (businesses), including: credit card processing, business financing, gift card programs, loyalty programs, and website design.
+The terms ‘merchant services provider’ and ‘credit card processor’ are used interchangeably, but it’s important to remember that credit card processing is only one of many services offered by the best online merchant services providers.

 - Caters to all types of industries